-Castle Hill, Cathedral of Sainte Reparate, Lascaris Palace, Opera de Nice and Place Garibaldi are some of the exciting places here.
-Foodies can eat and drink at the several delightful restaurants or bars.
+Castle Hill, Cathedral of Sainte Reparate, Lascaris Palace, Opera de Nice, and Place Garibaldi are some of the exciting places here.
+Foodies can eat and drink at several delightful restaurants or bars.

 For many tourists, exploring the Old Town is one of the most fun things to see in Nice.

 → Where to stay: Best hotels in Nice, France

 Check out Villa Massena – Musee d’Art et d’Histoire

 One of the tourist attractions in Nice if you wish to get an understanding of local history is to visit the Villa Massena-Musee d’Art et d’Histoire.